Hardy Boyz: Feud and second departure (2009)

-Total Nonstop Action Wrestling
+Total Nonstop Action Wrestling (2010–2017)

 Immortal (2010–2011)

-Jeff made his TNA return on the January 4, 2010 episode of Impact!, and went on to win the TNA World Heavyweight Championship at Bound for Glory in October with help from Hulk Hogan and Eric Bischoff, revealing that they and others had formed the Immortal faction.
+Jeff made his TNA return on the January 4, 2010 episode of Impact!, and went on to win the TNA World Heavyweight Championship at Bound for Glory on October 10 with help from Hulk Hogan and Eric Bischoff, revealing that they and others had formed the Immortal faction.
 On January 9, 2011, at TNA's pay-per-view Genesis, Matt made his TNA debut as a surprise member of Immortal, and defeated Rob Van Dam.
 Jeff went on to lose the TNA World Heavyweight Championship to Mr. Anderson later that night.
 On the January 13 episode of Impact! the Hardy Brothers reunited, as heels for the first time since 1999, and defeated Van Dam and Anderson.
-Following the Victory Road pay-per-view, Immortal severed their ties with Jeff.
+Following the Victory Road pay-per-view on March 13, Immortal severed their ties with Jeff.
 On August 20, Matt was released from TNA after being arrested for driving while intoxicated.

 TNA World Tag Team Champions (2014–2015)

 Matt returned to TNA in mid-2014.
 On June 26, at Destination X The Hardys unsuccessfully challenged The Wolves (Davey Richards and Eddie Edwards) for the TNA World Tag Team Championship.
 On the August 14 episode of Impact Wrestling, The Hardys were defeated by Team 3D (the former Dudley Boyz).
 At the Hardcore Justice edition of Impact Wrestling, The Hardys and Team 3D challenged The Wolves to a three-way for the TNA World Tag Team Championship, to which they agreed.
 Kurt Angle later announced that all three teams would compete in a best of three series for the title with the winners of the first match being able to choose the stipulation of the next one.
 Team 3D won the first match and chose a Tables match, The Hardys won the second match and chose a ladder match, and The Wolves won the third match on the No Surrender episode of Impact Wrestling, tying them all at one win each.
 A final match to decide the series took place, and was won by The Wolves.
-In October, The Hardys participated in a tournament to determine the number one contender to the TNA World Tag Team Championship; they defeated The BroMans (Jessie Godderz and DJ Z), Ethan Carter III and Tyrus, and Samoa Joe and Low Ki to win the tournamanet.
+In October, The Hardys participated in a tournament to determine the number one contender to the TNA World Tag Team Championship; they defeated The BroMans (Jessie Godderz and DJ Z), Ethan Carter III and Tyrus, and Samoa Joe and Low Ki to win the tournament.
 On February 6, 2015, at Lockdown, The Hardys unsuccessfully challenged The Revolution for the TNA World Tag Team Championship in a Six Sides of Steel match.

 After The Wolves vacated the tag team championship due to an injury to Eddie Edwards, an Ultimate X match was held for the title at the March 16 Impact Wrestling tapings.
 The Hardys defeated Kenny King and Low Ki, Ethan Carter III and Bram, and Rockstar Spud and Mr. Anderson to win the match and the title.
 However, The Hardys vacated the titles due to Jeff's broken tibia.